Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 deactivate
 ```
 viola you have successfully installed used and exited the virtual environment.
-\\

 5.Now get back to work.

 Activate the virtual environment myenv by step `2`.

-Then navigate to the directory (In my case I have a folder named `Sphinux_Tutorial` where my python scripts are located)
+Then navigate to the directory (In my case I have a folder named `Sphinx_Tutorial` where my python scripts are located)

 where the python scripts are located for which you want to make the documentation for .